 A. Filing Time Period Requirements.
 Within twelve (12) months after the date of approval of the Tentative Plan for a subdivision, the subdivider shall prepare and submit a final plat that is in conformance with the Tentative Plan as approved.
-The subdivider shall submit the original drawing, five prints, and any supplementary information required by this ordinance and the Planning Commission and the "check list" provided by the Planning Department.
+The subdivider shall submit the original drawing, five prints, and any supplementary information required by the decision and this ordinance.
 If the subdivider fails to proceed with the subdivision before the expiration of the twelve (12) month period following the approval of the Tentative Plan, the plan approval shall be declared void and the subdivider must submit a new plan together with the appropriate filing fee if he wishes to proceed with the development.

 B. Time Period Extension.
-The Planning Commission may, upon submittal of a formal request for a time extension and justification therefor by the subdivider, grant a 90-day extension to the twelve (12) month time period set forth in Section 4.010 (1) of this ordinance.
+Upon submittal of a formal request for a time extension and justification therefor by the subdivider, a 90-day extension to the twelve (12) month time period set forth in Section 4.010 (1) of this ordinance may be granted.